10-4 or COPY THAT

 Then, second because we are on NTFS files system, we must be able to find and process long filenames.
 Those filename paths greater than 255 characters.
 You will be surprised at how many programs can't do that.

 Third, again because NTFS, we will ass ume that the owner of the computer system, (usually a corporation) has last access update turned on.
-The last access update may or man not be important to your investigations, but if it is turned on, your program should be able to NOT tamper with the evidneces last access date.
+The last access update may or may not be important to your investigations, but if it is turned on, your program should be able to NOT tamper with the file/evidence last access date.

 And fourth and final: again because of NTFS, we should be able to find, identify, and process where necessary any alternate data streams.
 Consider a porn investigation where the user downloads porn from various sites.
 Did you know, that some browsers (I'm not telling you which, thats for you to find out) actually store in ADS's the original URL and other information of the download.
 Might be very interesting in porn or other internet investigations.